ecmwf-ifs/field_api/Readme.md

 Where``DEVICE/HOST`` indicates the transfer direction and ``RDONLY/WRONLY`` indicates the mode.
 The difference between the ``GET`` and ``SYNC`` method is their interface.
 The ``GET`` methods are called with a pointer argument that will be associated with the transferred data at its destination.
-The ``SYNC`` method is called without any arguments and will only perform the data transfers and update the fields inner pointers.
+The ``SYNC`` method is called without any arguments and will only perform the data transfers and update the field's inner pointers.
 Depending on the status of the field the data transfer methods in the default API may not transfer data if it is already present and fresh on the intended destination location.
 All data transfers with the methods in the default API are synchronous.
 So every call to the